 The rules are clear.
 If you think that you can get around the few rules that are in place, you won't.
 We have seen it all before!

 Driver racing licence & eligibility:

-All drivers must be aged 14 years or over with in-date racing licence & written consent from a parent/ parents.
+All drivers must be aged 17 years or over with in-date racing licence & written consent from a parent/ parents.
+Racing licence details and links are provided on individual event information.